 U-M hosted students from 130 countries last year.

 U-M’s International Institute houses 17 centers and programs focused on world regions and global themes

-U-M was ranked 14th globally in the annual Times Higher Education World Reputation rankings in 2016.
+U-M was ranked 21st globally in 2020 Times Higher Education World Reputation rankings.

 The university has official websites in Hindi, Mandarin, Portuguese and Spanish.
 It also has an account on Sina Weibo, a Twitter-like social media service in China.